 If you play sports or work around the house, wear protective glasses or goggles to protect your eyes.
 Eye injuries can cause glaucoma.

 If you lose your peripheral vision because of glaucoma or RP, you can’t reverse it.
-But you can be proactive and slow down or stop the damage.
+But you can be proactive and sometimes slow down or stop the damage.
 For instance, if you do yoga, avoid a pose makes you be upside down because that has been shown to increase eye pressure.

 If your doctor finds and treats glaucoma early, they can give you medications to reduce the eye pressure that causes it.
 If that doesn’t work, they might recommend surgery.